Hi folks!!!!!!!

 Neha,

-Analysing the exit data well and then work towards retention is what really going to help and in one of the replies I did mention to one of the forum members that Exit Interview is an art and it should be conducted by a mature HR person who himslef is empathic and posseses good listening and analytical skills .
+There is clarity in your thought process, and you have presented the article well.
+As rightly mentioned by Sanjeev, managements are always looking for the impact percentage of your suggestions for retention.
+Analyzing the exit data thoroughly and then working towards retention is what will really help.
+In one of the replies, I did mention to one of the forum members that the Exit Interview is an art and should be conducted by a mature HR person who himself is empathetic and possesses good listening and analytical skills.

 From India, Bangalore

-Looking at it from a research point of view (Gallup), "Employees leave bosses, not organizations".
+Looking at it from a research point of view (Gallup), "Employees leave bosses, not organizations."
 It becomes imperative that the line manager be made responsible for attrition, rather than it being a KRA of the HR team.
+Any views?

 From India, Mumbai